VirgilSecurity/virgil-pythia/README.md

 ## Library purposes

-Virgil Pythia Library lets developers perform the following operations:
+Pythia Library allows developers to implement Pythia service and client flows using the supplied functions
-- Blind passwords into a pseudo-random string
-- Transform a blinded password
-- De-blind (unmask) transformed keys
-- Prove and verify secret values that are used to transform a password
-- Get and update a token that is used for server and client interaction

 ## Dependencies